 14. U-Bein Bridge

 Near Mandalay is the longest wooden bridge in the world.
 A 1200-meter long wooden footbridge over shallow water.
 It draws many visitors both local and foreign.

 15. Visit Myanmar to see Golden Rock

 In between Yangon and Hpa-An is the world-famous Golden Rock.
 At 1100 meters in the sky is a 20-meter-high golden rock seen as the most important Buddhist site in Myanmar.
 It’s quite an experience to reach the top of the base camp by bus.

 If you’re up for a real hike, then get out in the early morning and test your hiking skills on a 2.5-hour journey to the top of Mount Zwekabin in Hpa-An.
 You will get rewarded with an insane view.

 17. World’s largest book

 One pagoda with 729 smaller white pagodas surrounding it all containing a marble stone book page.
 Together they form the world’s largest book.
-The Kuthodaw Pagoda is located in Mandalay and a must-visit.
+The Kuthodaw Pagoda is located in Mandalay and a is must-visit.

 18. Shwe Inn Dein Pagodas